How to Socialize on Your Solo Theme Park Trip and Not Feel Lonely (Solo Travel)

 Get familiar with your social media community.
 There are lots of Facebook groups dedicated to theme park enthusiasts of almost any theme park.

 ThemeParkHipster Community.
 Yellow and white Epcot monorail.
 Green and yellow Cheetah Hunt roller coaster.
-How to Socialize on Your Solo Trip.
+Keep reading to learn how to socialize on your solo theme park trip and how to talk to people.

 Your Instagram community is another place to get to know others online.